Nevada Republican Senate primary candidates take aim at absent front-runner in debate

 “The numbers say it all: Sam Brown is the only candidate in this race with the resources, support and grassroots energy to take on Jacky Rosen,” Brown’s campaign said in a statement.
 “Nevada Republicans are uniting behind Donald Trump and Sam Brown because they are the only conservative champions who can defeat Biden and Rosen in November.”

-Former U.S. Ambassador to Iceland Jeff Gunter also was not on stage after backing out at the last minute, which his campaign did not explain in a statement following the debate.
+Former U.S. Ambassador to Iceland Jeff Gunter also was not on stage after backing out at the last minute, due to him speaking at another Republican event, according to a campaign spokesperson.

 “I will debate Scam Brown at any time,” Gunter said in the statement, employing a nickname he often uses to disparage Brown.